-- A school employee who does not work during the summer months meets the work requirement during the summer when he or she has a signed contract to return to work in the fall. - A person who is not currently working because of vacation or medical leave, but remains an employee is considered to meet the work requirement.
+A school employee who does not work during the summer months meets the work requirement during the summer when he or she has a signed contract to return to work in the fall.

+A person who is not currently working because of vacation or medical leave, but remains an employee is considered to meet the work requirement.

-Term Definition The person's medical condition has improved to the point where he or she no longer meets the DDSA's definition of disabled; but DDSA determines that the person still has severe impairment (MA509).
+The person's medical condition has improved to the point where he or she no longer meets the DDSA's definition of disabled; but DDSA determines that the person still has severe determines that the person still has severe impairment (MA509).